grrrwaaa/courses/film6246/project.md

 	- Actions modulate self, agencies, world, ...
 	- Play with anticipation, engagement, surprise, revelation, ...

-- What is the driving meaning?
+- What is the driving meaning behind interaction?
 	- The act of uncovering/discovering... including mazes and confusions
 	- Unlocking secrets
 	- Collecting